-According to Ocean Wise, species of fish that are often ocean-friendly include farmed Arctic char, wild pickerel from the Great Lakes, Pacific halibut, BC-caught albacore tuna, and Pacific cod.
+According to Ocean Wise, species of fish that are often ocean-friendly include farmed Arctic char and wild pickerel from the Great Lakes.
+Other species include Pacific halibut, BC-caught albacore tuna, and Pacific cod.
 Sablefish and lake white fish are also generally found in healthy numbers, and trap-caught BC spot prawns are a good choice too.

-Also according to Ocean Wise, sustainably-caught or farmed clams, mussels, oysters and scallops are also usually good choices, as are snow crabs and closed-system or Ontario-farmed rainbow trout.
+Also according to Ocean Wise, sustainably-caught or farmed clams, mussels, oysters and scallops are also usually good choices.
+Others include snow crabs and closed-system or Ontario-farmed rainbow trout.

 For more information about the above fish and other facts see the Ocean Wise Seafood Guide.

 To learn more about the Vancouver-based sustainable seafood recommendation program see the Ocean Wise Seafood website.

 For a map of where you can find ocean-friendly products, click Ocean Wise Partner Locations.

 To learn about how Ocean Wise grades different fishing practices, click Ocean Wise Seafood Guidelines.

 In addition to running the Vancouver Aquarium and the seafood recommendation program, Ocean Wise also runs other educational programs.
 Furthermore, Ocean Wise conducts research, organizes Great Canadian Shoreline Cleanups every year, and undertakes marine mammal rescue operations.

 To learn more click Work of Ocean Wise Vancouver.